 2. Tune up the presets

 If you need a CRM for a small sales team, you might want to keep the preset folders and use them in your work.
 But they might not cover all your business specifics.
-You can easily rename the default values for the sales stages, add new ones, add fields to store industry-specific data or create a separate folder, for example, for creating a catalog of the good or services you're selling to manage Deals easier.
+You can easily rename the default values for the sales stages, add new ones, add fields to store industry-specific data or create a separate folder, for example, for creating a catalog of the goods or services you’re selling to manage Deals easier.

 3. Use the default values as much as possible

-When adding a new field to a record, you're prompted to set a default value for it.
-This is more important than it might seem at the first glance.
+When adding a new field to a record, you’re prompted to set a default value for it.
+This is more important than it might seem at first glance.
 To create a new record out of an email (received or sent) you can click on the NetHunt icon in the thread subject line or on the button in the open message.